Mai0313/Mentor/docs/opamp/opamp_parsed.md

 ```
 The image depicts a circuit diagram of a differential amplifier with a common-mode feedback (CMFB) mechanism.
 Here is a detailed description of the components and their connections:

-1. **Power Supply (V_DD)**: The top horizontal line represents the positive power supply voltage, labeled as V_DD.
+1. **Power Supply (V_DD)**: The top horizontal line represents the positive power supply voltage (V_DD).

 2. **Transistors (M7 and M8)**:
    - M7 and M8 are NMOS transistors.
-   - The source of M7 is connected to a current source I1, which is grounded.
+   - The source of M7 is connected to a current source I1, which is connected to ground.
-   - The source of M8 is connected to a current source I2, which is also grounded.
+   - The source of M8 is connected to a current source I2, which is also connected to ground.
-   - The gates of M7 and M8 are connected to the input voltages V_out1 and V_out2, respectively.
+   - The drain of M7 is connected to V_DD through a load (not shown explicitly).
-   - The drains of M7 and M8 are connected to the power supply V_DD.
+   - The drain of M8 is connected to V_DD through a load (not shown explicitly).

-3. **Resistors (R1 and R2)**:
+3. **Input and Output Nodes**:
+   - V_out1 is the input voltage applied to the gate of M7.
+   - V_out2 is the input voltage applied to the gate of M8.
+   - The output voltage V_out1 is taken from the drain of M7.
+   - The output voltage V_out2 is taken from the drain of M8.

+4. **Common-Mode Feedback (CMFB) Network**:
-   - R1 and R2 are resistors connected in series between the drains of M7 and M8.
+   - The CMFB network consists of two resistors, R1 and R2, connected in series between the sources of M7 and M8.
    - The node between R1 and R2 is labeled as V_out,CM, which represents the common-mode output voltage.
-   - A current Ix flows through the resistors R1 and R2.
+   - A current source I_X is connected between the node V_out,CM and ground.

-4. **Current Sources (I1 and I2)**:
+5. **Current Sources (I1, I2, and I_X)**:
-   - I1 and I2 are current sources connected to the sources of M7 and M8, respectively, and are grounded.
+   - I1 and I2 are current sources connected to the sources of M7 and M8, respectively, providing bias currents.

-5. **Output Voltages (V_out1 and V_out2)**:
+   - I_X is a current source connected to the node V_out,CM, providing a feedback current to control the common-mode voltage.

+6. **Connections**:
-   - V_out1 is the voltage at the drain of M7.
+   - The gate of M7 is connected to the input voltage V_out1.
-   - V_out2 is the voltage at the drain of M8.
+   - The gate of M8 is connected to the input voltage V_out2.
+   - The sources of M7 and M8 are connected through the resistors R1 and R2, with the node between them connected to the current source I_X.

-The circuit is designed to amplify the difference between the input voltages while maintaining a stable common-mode voltage through the feedback mechanism involving R1 and R2.
-The common-mode feedback helps to stabilize the operating point of the differential amplifier.
+This circuit is designed to amplify the differential input signals (V_out1 and V_out2) while maintaining a stable common-mode output voltage (V_out,CM) through the feedback mechanism provided by the resistors R1, R2, and the current source I_X.
 ```

 **Figure 9.47** Current starvation of source followers for large swings.